ksruthi1992/ava/docs/ava_report1.md

 ## <a name="glossary"></a> Glossary

+Database: The file where the ingredients in the pantry and recipes are stored.

-Ava: the system to be created; she will help a user as they navigate through the site
+Ava: The system to be created; she will help a user as they navigate through the site.

+Ingredients: Items that are used to search for recipes or store in a pantry.

-Pantry: a place to store all of the user's current ingredients; recipes will be found off of this information
+Pantry: A place to store all of the user's current ingredients; recipes will be found off of this information.

+User: Any person that uses the website to input ingredients to the pantry or searches for recipes based on the ingredients he/she has.

+Admin: A person who is capable of adding new recipes to the system; can view the user's pantry.

+Recipe of the Day: Recipe that is famous for that day.

 ## <a name="functionalrequirements"></a> Functional Requirements Specification